Facilitator

 Guerilla Filmmakers’ Course in Producing

-From 2011-2015, I was a Producer with Snakegully Productions where I worked on short films in a number of roles; 1st AD, Scout Locator, Event Manager, arranging cast and crew for various projects.
+I was a Producer with Snakegully Productions where I worked on short films in a number of roles; 1st AD, Locations, Event Manager, arranging cast and crew for various projects.

 I organised film events at hotels, cinema’s, cafes, pubs, I led Q&As on film nights and set-up table reads of new scripts.